+l'hompson.
+Nashville, Tenn.
 "I take pleasure in certifying to the utility of the Grover & Baker Sewing Machines.
-I have used one on almost every description of work for months, and find it much stronger and better in every respect than work done by hand."-Mrs. D. W. Wheeler, Nashville, Tenn.
+I have used one on almost every description of work for months, and find it much every description of work for months, and find it much stronger and better in every respect than work done by hand,"-Mrs. D. W. Wheeler, Nashville, Tenn.

-"I would be unwilling to dispose of my Grover & Baker Machine for a large amount, could I not replace it again at pleasure."-Mrs. H. G. Scovel, Nashville, Tenn.
+"I would be unwilling to dispose of my Grover & Baker Machine for a large amount, could I not replace it again at pleasure."-Mrs. H. G. Scorel, Nashville, Tenn.

-"Our two machines, purchased from you, do the woil of twenty young ladies.
+"Our two machines, purchased from you, do the work of twenty young ladies.
 We with pleasure recommend the Grover & Baker Sewing Machine to be the best in use."

--N. Stillnan & Co., Memphis, Tenn.
+-N. Stillman & Co., Memphis, Tenn.

 "The Grover & Baker Sewing Machine works admirably.
-I think the stitch and work far superior to that of any Sewing Machine I eyer saw.
-On fine work.
-I think the
+I think the stitch and work far superjor to that of any I think the stitch and work far superior to that of any Sewing Machine I over saw.
+On fine work, I think the Machine would be hard to beat."-J. W. Davie, Memphis,